Sharp Lp-Lq estimates for evolution equations with damped oscillations: Examples for dissipative wave equations

 \subsection{The wave equation with noneffective dissipation}

-As a variant of the viscoelastic damped wave equation, we may consider a wave equation with a noneffective damping, that is, $A=(-\Delta)^\theta$, with $\theta\in(1,2)$ in~\eqref{eq:CPpert}.
-In particular, if $1<p\leq q<\infty$, combining Theorems~\ref{thd} and~\ref{thm:effhi}, we get
+As a variant of the viscoelastic damped wave equation, we may consider a wave equation with a noneffective damping, that is, $A=(-\Delta)^{\frac\theta2}$, with $\theta\in(1,2)$.
+In particular, if $1<p\leq q<\infty$, Theorem~\ref{thm:Wavedec} and Remark~\ref{Rem:noAw} provide the decay estimate